 Follow copyright and fair use laws to the letter.

-You are personally responsible for the content you post on university-managed social media properties, from blogs and social networks to forums and other social media platforms.
-When you’re at work, your time and your computer are university resources.
-Don’t use those resources for non-university work beyond what is allowed by de minimus standards.
+You are personally responsible for the content you post on university-managed social media accounts, from blogs and social networks to forums and other social media platforms.

 Postings by the community on university-run social media accounts (e.g. Facebook wall postings, YouTube video comments) do not imply endorsement of that content by Western.
-If a business posts an irrelevant advertisement or solicitation on your Facebook wall, for example, feel free to delete it.
-If you have any doubt about what is appropriate to say or leave online, ask your supervisor or contact the Office of Communications and Marketing.
+If a business posts an irrelevant advertisement or solicitation on your Facebook wall, for example, you should delete it.
+If you have any doubt about what is appropriate to say or leave online, ask your supervisor or contact the Office of Communications.

 Developing a Social Media Strategy

-Before beginning any social media initiative on behalf of Western, develop a social media strategy that will guide your efforts.
-Such a strategy will involve an assessment of your communication goals and objectives and of the needs and interests of your audience.
-It also will identify resources for creating content and maintaining your social media channel.
-It is essential to do this before you begin, as creating a social media presence is promising your community that you’ll maintain your presence and provide quality, consistent content.
+Before beginning a social media initiative or creating a new account on behalf of Western, develop a social media strategy that will guide your efforts.
+Your strategy should involve an assessment of your communication goals and objectives as well as of the needs and interests of your audience.
+It should also identify resources for creating content and maintaining your social media channel.
+It is essential to do this before you begin–creating a social media presence is a promise to your community that you’ll maintain your presence and provide consistent content.

-It’s also important to determine what social media technologies will best help you meet your needs.
-In doing so, don’t forget about internal tools such as Western Today, myWestern, and various college e-newsletters; these are great resources for communicating with the Western community.
-Using these tools helps support Western’s investment in technology.
+It’s also important to determine what social media technologies will best help you meet your goals.
+Don’t forget about internal tools such as Western Today, myWestern, and the various college e-newsletters–these are great resources for communicating with the Western community, and using these tools helps support Western’s investment in technology.

 Engaging With Others

-That means you’ll need to interact, engage, be honest, be funny, be spontaneous, be real.
-People don’t want to interact with an institution or a brand or a product.
+You’ll need to interact, engage, be honest, be funny, be spontaneous, be real.
+People don’t want to interact with an institution or brand or product.
 They want to interact with a human.
 That doesn’t mean you can’t have an institutional account, it just means that your institutional account must act human.
 Remember that part of being a human is being humane.
 Be kind and courteous in all your interactions, being careful not to let your love of a good joke or witty comeback override your sensitivity to others.

 Interact with others.
 Ask questions, thank people, comment on their posts, retweet their good content.
 In social media, your participation makes you valuable, and it also helps to build solid relationships.

-When posting online, you cede control of your brand to those who are digesting and responding to your content.
-That’s OK.
-When people respond negatively to something you’ve done, that’s OK, too.
-You can’t control everything, and you shouldn’t even try.
+When posting, you cede control of your brand to those who are digesting and responding to your content.
+That’s okay.
+When people respond negatively to something you’ve done, that’s okay, too.
+You can’t control everything, and you shouldn’t try.

 If you feel angry or passionate about a subject, don’t post until you calm down.
 Take time to think about what you’re saying and how it might be perceived.
 Never post in anger or self- defense.

-Check out other Western accounts on WWUSocial who are successfully engaging with their communities and ask them for tips on how to operate.
-Pay attention to similar entities outside Western or to anyone whose engagement you admire and use those actions as inspiration in your own work.
+Check out other Western accounts on WWUSocial who are successfully engaging with their communities, and ask them for tips on how to operate.
+Pay attention to similar entities outside Western, or anyone whose engagement tactics you admire, and use those actions as inspiration in your own work.